crsl4/phylogenetics-class/exercises/list-of-software.md

 ### ClustalW

 Mac users with newest OS can run into problems when installing ClustalW.
-From a student: I also had a similar problem, where I was getting the error:
+From Beth: I also had a similar problem, where I was getting the error:
 ```
 Bad CPU type in executable
 ```